breatheco-de/content/src/content/lesson/learning-to-code-with-python.md

 ## Declaring a Function
 ***

-To declare a function in JavaScript you have to start using the word `function` followed by the name you want for that function.
+To declare a function in Python you have to start using the word `def` followed by the name you want for that function and a colon `:` aftewars.

 You must then specify the parameters (inputs) that the function is going to have within parentheses.

-Then, you will open a curly bracket and write the code that your function must always perform.
-Once you are finished, you then close the curly bracket and now your function is ready to be used!
+Then, you jump the line (hit enter) and write the code that your function must always perform.

 **Note:**  To return something you use the `return` word at any time within the content of your function (between the curly brackets).